heuristicus/booklist/README.md

 Here, you can view, sort and search books in your selected list.
 Books with a blue background are ones that you have added during this session.

 You can edit the values in the table as well, by double clicking the cells.
 Changes will be saved to the list.

+You can filter books by typing in the filter box.
+You can use basic strings or regex syntax which conforms to [QRegExp](https://doc.qt.io/qt-4.8/qregexp.html).